Falling in Love with Genoa, Italy’s Markets and Lighthouse

 It was an Italian city on my radar.
 Especially since my husband and I lived in Italy in the late 1990s and Genoa was one of those places we never had the chance to visit.

-Thankfully, that all changed in summer 2023 when I had the opportunity to explore this Italian treasure via a port visit on an MSC European Cruise.
+Thankfully, that all changed in the summer of 2023 when I had the opportunity to explore this Italian treasure via a port visit on an MSC European Cruise.

 I only had one day to see Genoa (Genova in Italian), but guaranteed, I took every advantage of that long day to capture all the magic this city has to offer.
 And did it deliver?
 Yes, and in a big way.